-By the way, going through the Amazon reviews, you may find that many users say that you shouldn’t purchase the 9W version unless your tank is 40 gallons or less.
+By the way, going through some reviews, you may find that many users say that you shouldn’t purchase the 9W version unless your tank is 40 gallons or less.

-My experience, along with my crystal clear water on the 55-gallon I have shown otherwise.
+My experience, along with my crystal clear water on the 55-gallon I have has proven otherwise.

-The fourth day the water was still partially cloudy, but not green by any means.
-At the beginning of the 5th day, it was completely clear, as if there was no water at all.
+On the fourth day, the water was still partially cloudy, but not green by any means.
+At the beginning of the 5th day, it was completely clear, as if fish were levitating in the air.

-You’ve probably noticed the price tag by now.
+Anyway, you’ve probably already noticed the price tag.

-Since this unit has a controllable flow rate, I’d suggest keeping it at the lowest possible rate, after initially clearing your water.
+Since this unit has a controllable flow rate, I’d suggest keeping it at the lowest possible setting, after initially clearing your water.